loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   It is not easy to get rid of that without having to deal with a lot of things such as BigDecimal APIs

-*   which is conceptual clutter as far as proper programm execution is the target.
+*   which is conceptual clutter as far as proper program execution is the target.

 *   Only when we write a new language that hides these implementation details form the user can we make real advancements in expressivity.

 *   FlowMatic is not a language per se, it's more of a toolbox to author languages.

-*   But there is still a plan to give it one 'central' or 'default' dialect (ideas for a name welcome) which will be very close to CoffeeScript
+*   But there is still a 'central' or 'default' dialect named `Arabica` (after *Coffea arabica*, the world's most popular species of coffee plants) that is very similar to CoffeeScript

 *   mainly as a way to lower entry levels for newbies

-*   and because CoffeeScript is a *pretty* good language, of course.
+*   and because CoffeeScript is syntactically a *pretty* good language, of course.

 ############################################################################################################